 Lenders will often guarantee an interest rate to you as much as 120 days before your mortgage matures.
 As long as you are not increasing your mortgage, they will cover the costs of transferring your mortgage as well.
 This means you get a rate locked in well in advance of your maturity date, thus eliminating any worries that rates will increase, and if rates drop before the actual maturity date, the new lender will usually adjust your interest rate lower as well.

 Most lenders send out their mortgage renewal notices offering existing clients their posted interest rates.
 The rate you are being offered is not always the best one.
-Always investigate the possibility of a lower interest rate with your Momentum Mortgage professional.
+Always investigate the possibility of a lower interest rate with your Rock Capital mortgage professional.
 If you don't you may end up paying a much higher interest rate on your renewing mortgage than you need to.

 How can I pay off my mortgage faster?